dojo-engineering/Dojo.Net/README.md

 ## Documentation

-For a comprehensive list of examples, check out the [API documentation][api-docs].
+For a comprehensive list of APIs and examples, check out the [API documentation][api-docs].

 ## Usage